Sherwin Richard Court

 "Right sir, I'll take your leave", dad said and left with me.

 We went to the canteen where scores of students were placing their orders with Mr. Peter Goodley, the manager of the canteen while others were voraciously eating their purchases and some jostling around trying to convince the young ones to share their food with them.
-On any other day it would take almost the entire recess period to get to the counter to place my order as the bigger and stronger kids would simply shove me to the back of the line, but today my dad was with me and I was confident that not a soul would dare hassle me for dad being a staff member was always invited to place his order before the students.
-This happened with all the staff members, too.
-So, there I was at the counter waiting to place my order when dad said, “Turn around.”
+On any other day it would take almost the entire recess period to get to the counter to place my order as the bigger and stronger kids would simply shove me to the back of the line.
+But today my dad was with me and I was confident that not a soul would dare hassle me for dad being a staff member was always invited to place his order before the students.
+This ws not an exception but a rule for thisprivilidge was bestowed on all the staff members.
+So, there I was at the counter waiting to place my order when dad said, "Turn around."

-“Why?”
-I asked, unsure why dad had suddenly come up with this seemingly ridiculous request.
+"Why?"
+I was unsure as to why dad had suddenly come up with this seemingly ridiculous request.

-“Because…,” he hesitated; unsure of what to say.
-“Because I want to give you something and I don’t want you to know what it is that I’m ordering.
-I want it to be a surprise.”
-He went on to add, “And, I do not want you to turn around till I say so.”
+"Because…," he hesitated; unsure of what to say.
+"Because I want to give you something and I don't want you to know what it is that I'm ordering for you.
+I want it to be a surprise."
+He then went on to add, "And, I do not want you to turn around till I say so."

 I did as he requested without another thought, unsure and curious of what to expect.
 Like anyone, I too love surprises!